ajwills72/rminr/src/kanban.md

 ## Andy review (for RMINR)

 1. more-on-regression
-1. cs-self-esteem (Sophie H) - (reated pre-proc-scales and anal-scales ) - AW to take quick look at Bayes stuff
 1. better-graphs (no exercises to be included; plots branch, and see issue #29)
 1. anova4 (add 2 exercises)